jonnu/eichhornchen/docs/moneyz.md

 --Payment option
 --------
 * Percentage.
-This works by having the user upload the thing they want, an operator will then do whatever they need to get a quote, send this to the user, user accepts, then the operator makes the part, ships it away, finished.
+This works by having the user upload the thing they want choose operator, an operator will then do whatever they need to get a quote.
+  * Quotes are difficult because it's nigh impossible to know how long an object will take to print.
+  * Maybe an operator simple charges whatever after the print is finished.
+But gives a recommended price, however user is warned prices may be higher/lower
-User pays Us from a generated paypal link and or stripe
+  * User pays Us from a generated paypal link and or stripe

 * eichhornchen takes in % (maybe 5-8) for fees or 2$ whichever is more.